hr567/Ana/README.md

 Ana uses ZeroMQ to communicate with online judge server.

 It uses a PULL and a PUSH to receive and send message.
+The unit of time is ns and the unit of memory is byte.
-A message is a json string and defined as following examples:
+A message is a json string and defined as following examples.

 * Judge